realdegrees/unity-badges/README.md

 ### Badges
  - `scene-change`
- Shows an overview of all `.unity` files that have changes compared to develop together with their branch If a scene is being modified in multiple branches that scene is display with a warning
+ Shows an overview of all `.unity` files that have changes compared to develop together with their branch If a scene is being modified in multiple branches that scene is displayed with a warning.